tombrille/svelteplot/src/routes/+page.md

 title: A content centered site build tool
 description: The Svelte framework for exploratory data visualization
 heroImage: /logo.png
-tagline: Inspired by Observable Plot & build on top of D3!
+tagline: Inspired by Observable Plot, built on top of D3!
 actions:
     - label: Get started
       to: /guide/introduction